guettli/programming-guidelines/README.rst

 This list summarises a lot of mistakes I did in the past.
 I wrote it, to help you, to avoid these mistakes.

-It's my personal opinion/feeling.
-No facts or no truth.
+It's my personal opinion and feeling.
+No facts, no single truth.

 No Shell Scripting
 ------------------